harrybridgen/Reactive/README.md

 This is a small self hosted expression-oriented language compiled to bytecode and executed on a stack-based virtual machine.
 The Rust compiler/VM live in `src/`, and a bootstrapped Reactive compiler lives in `project/bootstrap/`.
+We also have a simple vscode plugin that include syntax highlighing and formatting.
+This is found in the rx-vscode folder.

 ## Values and Types